-Permits are required for the various visitor uses at the Kickapoo Valley Reserve.
-Activities such as hiking, biking, horseback riding, cross-country skiing, and snowshoeing require a day use or annual permit.
+Permits & Passes are required for the various visitor uses at the Kickapoo Valley Reserve.
+Activities such as hiking, biking, horseback riding, cross-country skiing, and snowshoeing require a day use or annual pass.

 Camping on the Reserve requires a separate permit; $15/night for vehicle access sites or $10/night for non-vehicle accessible sites.

-All vehicles parked at river access sites; Landing 5, Landing 7, Landing 10, Landing 12, and Landing 14, must display a KVR day use, annual, camping, or vehicle parking permit.
+All vehicles parked at river access sites; Landing 5, Landing 7, Landing 10, Landing 12, and Landing 14 and Landing 18, must display a KVR day use, annual, parking pass or camping permit.

-Those actively hunting, fishing, and trapping on the Reserve are exempt from day/annual use or parking permits; however, if a sportsman's vehicle is parked in one of the above listed canoe landings, KVR permit must be displayed.
+Those actively hunting, fishing, or trapping on the Reserve are exempt from day/annual use or parking permits; however, if a sportsman's vehicle is parked in one of the above listed canoe landings, KVR pass must be displayed.

 Disabled veterans and former POWs may obtain a KVR day or Annual Permit at no cost, by showing their DNR-issued trail permit or documentation showing they are a disabled veteran or former POW at the Visitor Center.
 This does not include camping.